-The Procurement Manager may reject any or all bids as deemed in the best interest of the County.
+The head of Procurement Services may reject any or all bids as deemed in the best interest of the County.
 A written record of the rejection, including the reason(s) for it, shall be kept in the procurement file.

 §400.12 Waiver of Informalities